 - Services

 - Disaster Recovery Funding Arrangements (DFRA)

 - Associations Natural Disaster Relief Scheme

 - Commonwealth Government special benefit

 - Objectives

-- DFRA to assist disaster affected persons whose financial position is such that they are unable to provide for their own recovery from the effects of disaster events
+- DFRA to assist disaster affected persons whose financial position is such that they are unable to provide for their own recovery from the effects of disaster events.

-- Associations Natural Disaster Relief Scheme to provide concessional rate loans and grants to non-profit organisations to repair or replace facilities damaged or lost as the result of disaster events
+- Associations Natural Disaster Relief Scheme to provide concessional rate loans and grants to non-profit organisations to repair or replace facilities damaged or lost as the result of disaster events.

 - Special Benefit to assist people who have experienced a significant disruption to their normal source of income as the result of disaster.
-The benefit is administered by Centrelink.
+Centrelink administers the benefit.

 - Delivery

 - o Centrelink

 - o Applicants' residences (outreach)

-- Recovery Centres
+- o Recovery Centres

 - o Department of Communities, Child Safety and Disability Services Offices